-(a) Is an employer without a full year of recorded premium;
+(i) Is an employer without a full year of recorded premium;

-(b) Is reclassified as a result of an audit; or
+(ii) Is reclassified as a result of an audit; or

-(c) Fully or partially combines with another employer.
+(iii) Fully or partially combines with another employer.

-(3) The group of employers must consist of at least one hundred individual risk members or a group where the aggregate workers' compensation premiums of the members are, as determined by the administrator, expected to exceed one hundred fifty thousand dollars during the coverage period.
-For public employer taxing districts, the coverage period shall be January first through December thirty-first of a year.
-For private employers, the coverage period shall be July first through June thirtieth of the following year.
+(3) The group of employers must consist of at least one hundred individual members or a group where the aggregate workers' compensation premiums of the members are, as determined by the administrator, expected to exceed one hundred fifty thousand dollars during the policy year for which the application for group rating is made.

-(b) As of the deadline for the application for group rating, the employer must be current on the payment schedule of any part-pay agreement into which it has entered for payment of premiums or assessment obligations;
+(b) The employer must be current on the payment schedule of any part-pay agreement into which it has entered for payment of premiums or assessment obligations; and

-(d) An employer whose coverage status becomes cancelled or combined during the rating year may not participate in group rating.
-The effective date of the removal from the group rating program shall be on the first day of the next payroll reporting period (January first or July first) or in cases where the date of cancellation or combination is determined to be January first or July first, the employer shall be removed from group as of the actual date of cancellation or combination.
+(a) An employer whose coverage status becomes cancelled or combined during the rating year may not continue to participate in group rating beyond the payroll period including the effective date of the cancellation or combination, unless the date of cancellation or combination is determined to be January first or July first, in which case the employer shall be removed from group as of the actual date of cancellation or combination.